badaix/snapcast/doc/player_setup.md

 ###Line-in
-Audio captured from line-in can be redirected to a snapserver's pipe, e.g. by using [cpipe](https://github.com/b-fitzpatrick/cpiped)
+Audio captured from line-in can be redirected to the snapserver's pipe, e.g. by using [cpipe](https://github.com/b-fitzpatrick/cpiped)